15 Popular Costa Rican Drinks

 3. Coconut Water

 Palm trees are certainly abundant on the Caribbean coast of Costa Rica, as well as in the Pacific, so there is no shortage of high-quality, fresh coconut water.
+Coconut water is a staple drink in the Caribbean and sun-drenched Costa Rica.

 Locals and tourists love drinking it straight from the coconut itself.
 It is sweet, extremely healthy, and highly refreshing.